 Born and raised in Alabama/Tennessee, I'm a transplant to Winnipeg, Manitoba.
 There's a bit of a long story there, involving my favorite Canadian and convincing her to marry me.
 She, in turn, convinced me to trade in good southern cooking for the prairies and a cute pup, and here we are in the heart of the Canadian prairies.

 I guess you could say I stumbled into ceramics.
 I have a bachelors in biology and master's in public health, and I never knew I had a single creative bone in my body.
-I signed up for a ceramics class after a friend showed me all the cool pottery she made in a pottery class I knew I had to give it a shot.
+After a friend showed me all the cool pottery she made in a pottery class I knew I had to give it a shot.
 I thought it was the coolest thing to essentially turn mud into things you could use around the house!

-Pottery became my primary hobby during my master's and I was drawn to it like a moth to a flame.
+I took a ten-week course and became obsessed.
+I spent almost as much time in the community studio as I did writing my thesis.
 The first time I drank from a mug I made I felt what a first-time parent must feel when holding their newborn baby.
 I know this is a ridiculous analogy, but I still get giddy every time I open the kiln!
 And now I love making clay babies for other people to enjoy.